wmvolckmann/wmvolckmann.github.io/ECN1B_S2017/index.md

 Homework solutions won't be posted until after the assignment due dates.

 #### Recent Materials
+Note: I will not be able to answer emails after about 4:00pm tomorrow!

 I've uploaded two alternate midterms 1 and 2 on SmartSite.
 Since the final is cumulative, you should think of them as good practice problems.